-Campbells Soup II: Chicken N Dumplings 58 as Part of Andy Warhol’s Larger Body of Work
+Campbell’s Soup II: Chicken ‘N Dumplings 58 by Andy Warhol as Part of his Larger Body of Work

 Warhol’s collection of prints representing Campbell’s soup cans is arguably his most iconic and widely recognized series of artwork.
 The Campbell’s Soup portfolios represent many themes that Warhol continues to work with throughout his career, including the powerful role that mass consumption plays on postwar society.
 The semi-mechanized process he used to create his works is something that is characterized with Warhol.
 This series helped to usher in the Pop Art movement that endures today, renewed and rediscovered by artists such as Damien Hirst and Jeff Koons.